DawnPaladin/astro-blog/src/content/blog/2020-06-20-Police-Principles-and-Putin.markdown

 title: "Police, Principles, and Putin"
 comments: true
 tags: memes
+description: I spent almost 10 years of my childhood in Russia.
+Russia is kind of a different planet than the United States.
+published: true
 ---

 I spent almost 10 years of my childhood in Russia.
 Russia is kind of a different planet than the United States.